jdp/taxon/README.rst

 Taxon
 -----

 Taxon is a tagged data store with persistence to a Redis backend.
-It allows you to organize and query Redis data sets with tags.
+It allows you to organize and query Redis data sets with tags, and is implemented as a library instead of a stand-alone server.

 Features
 --------